xiilei/dwml/README.md

-## dwml - A Python library for reading drawing of spreadsheet documents
+## dwml - A Python library for reading drawing of Microsoft office (2007 and above),And Convert them to latex

-Development
+Under development, documentation add later